 The compensation committee (i) reviews and approves, or recommends that our Board approve, the compensation and the terms of our compensatory arrangements with our Named Executive Officers, (ii) reviews and recommends to our Board the compensation of our non-employee directors, (iii) administers our incentive compensation and benefit plans, (iv) selects and retains independent compensation consultants, (v) determines and certifies the achievement of corporate performance measures for performance based compensation and (vi) assesses whether any of our compensation policies and programs have the potential to encourage excessive risk-taking.
 The compensation committee may delegate to its chairman, any of its members, or any subcommittee it may form, the responsibility and authority for any particular matter as it deems appropriate under the circumstances.
-The compensation of compensatory programs to a subcommittee consisting solely of members of the compensation committee or to members of the Board who are "non-employee directors" for purposes of Rule 16b-3 of the Exchange Act.
+The compensation committee may also delegate approval of award grants and other responsibilities regarding the administration of compensatory programs to a subcommittee consisting solely of members of the compensation committee or to members of the Board who are "non-employee directors" for purposes of Rule 16b-3 of the Exchange Act.